tbensky/PrologScheduling/README.md

 ## Funny realization

 I've been dabbling with Prolog ever since high school.
-That was 30+ years ago.
-After all of this time, this repo contains (finally!) the first Prolog program I've ever been able to write myself, that actually does something useful for me.
-I am not reminiscing here about some 30 year old Borland .pro file I found on an old 5 1/4" disk.
+That is a time span 30+ years!
+After all of this time, I've finally written my first Prolog!

-This first program was written during the summer of 2022!
-Yes, it took me that long to do something useful with Prolog!
-It's a program that I actually use to help with ongoing scheduling work I do as part of my job.
+It's a program that actually does something useful for me: it helps me with ongoing scheduling work I do as part of my job.

 Pretty long time in coming, no?
 (You can see some results of my dabbling [here](https://www.codebymath.com/index.php/welcome/lesson_menu#prolog) and [here](https://arxiv.org/abs/2108.09893).)

 ## First a few thoughts

-I find Prolog to be an extremely satisfying language to use and hack around with, first becoming aware of it back in '85 when Borland came out with Turbo Prolog 1 and then 2.
+I find Prolog to be an extremely fun language to use and hack around with, first becoming aware of it back in '85 when Borland came out with Turbo Prolog 1 and then 2.
 I owned them both.
 The Borland manuals were great tutorials on Prolog (recently bought them all again on eBay).
 Kudos to the